-The Rooibos (pronounced as ‘Roy-Boss’) plant is grown mostly in the Cederberg and Sandveld areas of the Western Cape and the Bokkeveld area of the Northern Cape in South Africa.
-It grows in very specific and very harsh conditions – very low rainfall, sandy, slightly acidic soil and temperature fluctuations that can range from zero degrees Celsius in winter months up to forty-five degrees.
+The rooibos (pronounced ‘roy-boss’) plant is grown mostly in the Cederberg and Sandveld areas of the Western Cape and the Bokkeveld area of the Northern Cape in South Africa.
+It endures very specific and harsh growing conditions – extremely low rainfall, sandy soil with a slightly acidic pH, and temperature fluctuations that can range from zero degrees Celsius in winter months up to forty-five in summer.
 No irrigation is used on the Rooibos plant and this hardy dry land crop is often subjected to drought conditions.
-The survival mechanism of this plant is its tap root that digs down 3m or more into the well-drained, cool and sandy soil.
+The plan’s survival mechanism is its tap root that digs down 3m or more into the well-drained, cool and sandy soil.
 In early spring the plant blooms with yellow-coloured flowers.

 The Rooibos Plantation

 The seeds of the Rooibos plant are planted in well-prepared seabeds towards the end of the summer period.
 In the winter months of June and August the seedlings, which have now grown to a height of 10-20 cm, are transplanted into plantations in neat rows.
 Rooibos plants take about 18 months to go from seedling to harvest-ready and their average lifespan is six years.

 - Rooibos provides income and employment to approximately 8,000 farm labourers in South Africa

 - Global consumption of Rooibos was 15 million kg in 2015

 - Rooibos is exported to more than 30 countries.

 - Rooibos is a dryland crop and production varies according to the amount of rainfall.

 The plant is harvested only once per year, during the summer months, by cutting the branches 30-40 cm above the ground.